-The Greenguard Environmental Institute, or GEI, is an industry-independent, third-party, non-profit organization and offers three product certification programs and one building certification program.
-The Greenguard Environmental Institute was established by Air Quality Sciences, Inc, which is an indoor air quality firm, in June 2001, and acquired by UL Environment in 2011.
+The Greenguard Environmental Institute, or GEI, is an industry-independent, third-party, non-profit organization that offers three product certification programs and one building certification program.
+The Greenguard Environmental Institute was established by Air Quality Sciences, Inc, an indoor air quality firm, in June 2001, and acquired by UL Environment in 2011.
 Greenguard Certification is recognized and accepted by sustainable building programs and in building codes worldwide.

-The air indoors is two to five times more polluted than outside air, Greenguard.org says.
-What's dirtying up that air?
-Airborne chemicals from furniture and building materials and mold.
-Poor ventilation just adds to the problem.
+The air indoors is two to five times more polluted than outside air, according to the organization.
+Airborne chemicals from furniture and building materials and mold dirty up the atmosphere and poor ventilation just add to the problem.

-When a product bears Greenguard certification it means that it is designed for indoor spaces in such a way that it meets strict chemical emissions limits and has been tested for more than 10,000 chemicals, Greenguard says.
-These products have the backing of this third-party organization based on empirical scientific data.
+When a product bears Greenguard certification, it means that it is designed for indoor spaces in such a way that it meets strict chemical emissions limits and has been tested for more than 10,000 chemicals.
+These products have the backing of a third-party organization, and the claims are based on empirical scientific data.
 The idea is to produce healthier interiors free from harmful emissions.
 Companies that have Greenguard certification can claim greater credibility when they make sustainability claims.

 The Greenguard Indoor Air Quality Certification Program identifies low-emitting materials, finishes, and products for indoor environments.

 To achieve this certification, products must meet field-validated and performance-based standards, and for products and materials to qualify, they must demonstrate the use of low chemical and particle emissions for indoor use—but that is not enough.
 To maintain Greenguard certification, all products are then required to be tested annually for more than 10,000 individual volatile organic compounds, or VOCs.